hornArts & Entertainment See also:

 For information about digital entertainment media technologies (HDTV, portable audio & video devices, etc.) see our Computers & Technology page.

 All Music Guide - Music reviews plus lists of tracks, release dates, credits, related titles, brief audio samples, artist bios and discographies.
 Covers rock, jazz, rap, R&B, blues, world, pop, country, electronic, classical, and more.
 Registration may be required to access some features.
-(Commercial site)
+(Site includes advertisements)

 American Routes audio - A weekly two-hour public radio program produced in New Orleans, presenting a broad range of American music - blues and jazz, gospel and soul, old-time country and rockabilly, Cajun and zydeco, Tejano and Latin, roots rock and pop, avant-garde and classical.
-Dozens of interviews with musicians are archived on the site - you can listen to them online with RealPlayer media player.
-(Commercial site)
+Dozens of interviews with musicians are archived on the site for online listening.
+(Public radio station WWNO; site includes advertisements)

 Billboard.com video - Pop music news and reviews, plus hit charts, columns, touring schedules, & online music videos.
-(Commercial site)
+(Site includes advertisements)

-Folk Project - A not-for-profit folk music and dance organization in the Northern New Jersey area.
+Folk Project audio - A not-for-profit folk music and dance organization in the Northern New Jersey area.
 Website includes schedules for concerts and dances and links to many other folk music sites in the area and nationwide.
+For online streaming folk music and downloads, see Folk Alley audio (site is supported by user donations and by advertisements).

 Honky Tonks, Hymns, and the Blues audio - Traces American country music traditions which form the building blocks of America's popular music.
 Text and audio explore the music with historic performances, rare archive tape, and interviews with artists.
 (National Public Radio)

-Jazz Review - Reviews, interviews, articles, photos, and more (commercial site).
+Jazz Review - Reviews, interviews, articles, photos, and more (site includes advertisements).
 Old Time Jazz Online audio offers a large collection of free classic recordings of jazz greats like Jelly Roll Morton, Count Basie, Ella Fitzgerald, Louis Armstrong, Bessie Smith, Charlie Parker, Miles Davis, and many more.
 You can listen to individual selections, or click on the artist's name at the top of the playlist to hear all the titles by that artist.

 Mudcat Cafe - Online magazine dedicated to blues and traditional / folk music; includes song lyrics, discussion boards, and huge database of links arranged by subject.
-(Collaborative site by Joe Offer et al.)
+(Collaborative site by Joe Offer et al.; site includes advertisements)

-Mutopia Project - Downloadable & printable sheet music for (mostly) classical works in the public domain.
-(Volunteer-operated site)
+Mutopia Project - Downloadable & printable sheet music for (mostly) classical works in the public domain (Volunteer-operated site).
+For popular music, see Popular Music Archive, below.

 NPR Music audiovideo - News, reviews, interviews, concerts on demand, studio sessions, and more.
 Covers rock, pop, folk, jazz, classical, world and urban music.
-(Commercial site)
+Includes a huge A to Z Directory of Artists with links to archived interviews, features and/or performances for each artist.
+(Site includes advertisements)

 New Jersey Performing Arts Center - This Newark theater offers a diversity of performers, ranging from Itzhak Perlman to 'N Sync, Lauryn Hill to the Vienna Choir Boys, the Royal Concertgebouw Orchestra of Amsterdam to the Alvin Ailey American Dance Theater.